Homebrew/homebrew-bundle/Readme.md

 You can then easily install all of the dependencies with one of the following commands:

     $ brew brewdle

+### Dump

+You can create a `Brewfile` from all the existing Homebrew packages you have installed with:

+    $ brew brewdle dump

+The `--force` option will allow an existing `Brewfile` to be overwritten as well.

 ## Note